 (Step 3).
 Before making cuts…..Note: do NOT use a framing blade.
 This will cause the veneer to chip off the cut edge and not give a “finished” clean cut look.
 Use a blade specifically for plywood.

-I also used the KREG accu-cut track system with my circular saw.
+I also used this KREG accu-cut track system with my circular saw.
 This was great for ensuring I had straight cuts.

 (Step 4).
 Cut sheet(s) to dimension.
 4X8 sheet of plywood are readily available at hardware stores.
 Unfortunately for us, 8 feet is the longest they come in.